 5. Use your resources!
 Medicare’s website (www.medicare.gov) is a wonderful tool to research, compare and shop for plans, companies, etc. If you are currently employed or covered by an employer health plan, talk to someone in your HR or benefits department as soon as you turn 64; the timing for signing up and your coverage may vary from the normal Medicare process.

 As the time approaches, make sure that you complete the necessary steps to take advantage of the Medicare benefits which you have earned.
-For more detailed information, see our upcoming Parsec newsletter.
+For more detailed information, read our latest Parsec newsletter.